Chart Color Schemes

 Baldivis is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Baldivis, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Baldivis' dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
 In comparison, Perth metro had 90.5% houses and 9.6% other dwellings.
-Home ownership in Baldivis was at 16.3%, with the rest being mortgaged (60.9%) or rented (22.8%).
+Home ownership in Baldivis was at 16.3%, with mortgaged dwellings at 60.9% and rented ones at 22.8%.
 The median monthly mortgage repayment in Baldivis was $1,900, higher than Perth metro's $1,733.
-The median weekly rent figure for Baldivis was $360, compared to Perth metro's $330.
-Nationally, Baldivis's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Median weekly rent in Baldivis was $360, compared to Perth metro's $330.
+Nationally, Baldivis' mortgage repayments were higher at $1,863 and rents lower at $375.

 Frequently Asked Questions - Housing